kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ## Optimization

 In this deployment, there were many optimizations that were incorporated to truly create the pipeline into a CICD pipeline.
 The two major components that allowed this were webhook and EB CLI.
 This was an improvement from having to manually deploy the application after every change.
-There is still room for improvement to ensure the resiliency of the application. a monitor system can be incorporated to minimize downtime.
+There is still room for improvement to ensure the resiliency of the application.
+A monitor system can be incorporated to minimize downtime.
 We could also launch different clones of our program in different AZ to further increase its resistance.